 Mr. Gene Kelly commenced employment as Chief Financial Officer on a part-time basis effective May 1, 2006 and moved to full time employment on January 2, 2007.
-There is no written employment agreement with Mr. Kelly.
 Mr. Kelly's salary was established by the President at the time.
-There has been no change in the employment arrangement with Mr. Kelly other than:
+In October 2011, Mr. Kelly received a grant of 11,765 stock options that vested immediately with a five year life exercisable at \$0.25 in conjunction with a grant made to all employees upon the same terms.